6. Character vectors#

 Note

-Vectors of the type raw can store bytes, i.e., unsigned 8-bit integers, whose range is 0–255 (there are no raw NAs).
+Vectors of the type raw can store bytes, i.e., unsigned 8-bit integers, whose range is 0–255.
 For example:

 as.raw(c(-1, 0, 1, 2, 0xc0, 254, 255, 256, NA))